atreyav/Atreya-Verma-Writes/README.md

 ```
 Please email atreyav@gmail.com for a copy of Atreya's resume.
 Below is an select list of stories written and more examples
-can be provided upon request via email.
+can be provided upon request.
 ```
 Follow [@atreya_verma](https://twitter.com/atreya_verma) on Twitter